 Motorcycle & Scooter Parking in Seattle

-The City generally does not distinguish between passenger cars and motorcycles when it comes to parking regulations.
-As such, motorcycles are eligible to park in any parking space that a passenger car is allowed to park in.
+Motorcycles are eligible to park in any parking space that a passenger car is allowed to park in.
 This includes paid parking spaces (meter or pay station), spaces with time-limit restrictions, and spaces that are unrestricted (but still subject to the citywide 72-hour on-street time limit).
 In Restricted Parking Zones (RPZs), motorcycle and scooter users may park without an RPZ permit.

 Some Places Motorcycles May Not Park

-All regular parking regulations apply to motorcycles including not parking in front of fire hydrants, within 5 feet of a driveway, in Tow-Away Zones, in load zones, etc. Additionally, motorcycles may not park:
+All regular parking regulations apply to motorcycles.
+Motorcycles may not park in front of fire hydrants, within 5 feet of a driveway, in Tow-Away Zones, in load zones, etc.

-For more information on parking motorcycles in Seattle, contact Nora Chin at 684-5381 or email@example.com.
+For more information on parking motorcycles in the City of Seattle, contact Becky Edmonds at (206) 684-5104 or email@example.com.